 A lot of people swear by getting up before the sun.
 Apple CEO Tim Cook gets up at 3:45 in the morning (and immediately checks email; something I don't recommend).
 Do you have to get up there early?
 If it works for you, then yes.
 If it doesn't work for you, then no.

 More importantly, I would encourage you to be consistent with what time you go to bed and wake up.
 I have chosen 10 pm to 6 am as my sleep window.
 I'm in bed every night by 10 o'clock, usually before that, and I'm up every morning by six o'clock.
 That's seven days a week; weekends, holidays, vacations.

 If getting up before the sun doesn't work for you, don't.
 There's no magic getting up before the sun.
 When you do wake up, actually do productive stuff.

 Bonus myth #2: Do the most important thing first thing in the day.

 I don't care what time you wake up.
 If it takes you a few minutes or a few hours to get going, for whatever reason, then don't do your most important thing first thing in the morning.
-Maybe your prime time is late morning, early afternoon, or perhaps it's after the kids go to bed at night.
+Maybe your prime time is late morning or early afternoon, or it's after the kids go to bed at night.

 I know a lot of people say do the most important thing first.
 If that works for you, by all means, do that.
 But if it doesn't, then don't do it.

 With all of these myths that I busted through, you need to take a step back and think about how it applies to you.
-Your situation is different than mine or anyone else's.
-Having kiddos at home is going to force you to approach your productivity differently than others.
+Your situation is different than mine or anyone else's, and having kiddos at home will force you to approach your productivity differently than others.

 Get Productivity Tips That I Only Share With Email Subscribers